 In general, although there are sections of the mineralized zone that have several per cent pyrite and arsenopyrite over several metres, the overall sulphide concentration of the mineralized zone is probably less than 2%.
 The abundance of silica and paucity of carbonate indicate that the mineralized zone is on a high silica fluid cooling path.
 The paucity of quartz veins and abundance of large volumes of silicic rock, including chalcedony matrix in some of the breccias, without a dominant structural fabric, suggests that the Vickers Zone is an epizonal concentration of silica and gold.

 The drilling sections from east to west are set out in the attached pdf file and a summary of the drilling results is listed in the following table.

-Summary of weighted average grade of gold in all of the drill holes from the Vickers Target to date, completed in 2012 and 2013, including all continuous intervals of variable average grade.
+Summary of weighted average grade of gold in all of the drill holes from the Vickers Target to date, completed in 2012, 2013 and 2014 (to date), including all continuous intervals of variable average grade.

 Note: Intersection lengths are core lengths and do not necessarily represent the true width of the mineralized zone.
 Weighted average grades are calculated from assays of drill core with nominal sample lengths of 1.0 metres.
 The detection limit of the assay method is 0.05 ppm gold.
 Some of the samples within the intersected lengths reported in the table are below the detection limit and the assay value for those samples used in the weighted average grade calculation is zero.